Sunilkumar-Bhoi/arrays/README.md

 - Taskset-3 : Finding max/min in an array using loops
 - Taskset-4 : Searching in Arrays (Linear Search)

-practice repository for arrays in c and its problem
+Practice repository for arrays in C and related problem solution